dtbkhanh/dtbkhanh.github.io/_posts/2025-05-18-bibitor-inventory-sales-analysis.md

   <h2 id="2-3-inventory" style="font-weight: bold;">2.3.
 Inventory Turnover Analysis</h2>
 </div>

+#### 📜 **SQL Script:** `03.
+Inventory Turnover Analysis.sql`

 Efficient inventory management is critical for any retail business, directly impacting cash flow and profitability.
-This analysis, conducted using the **`Inventory Analysis.sql`** script, aimed to understand how quickly purchased products are sold and to pinpoint slow-moving items that might be tying up funds and taking up too much storage space.
+This analysis aimed to understand how quickly purchased products are sold and to pinpoint slow-moving items that might be tying up funds and taking up too much storage space.

 ### a.
 Calculating "Days to Sell":
 The main part of this analysis involved figuring out the "Days to Sell" for each unique item at every store.
 This number was calculated by finding the difference in days between when an item was first received and when it was first sold.
 This information was then saved into a new table called `InventorySaleLag` for easy access.